 Serious debate concerning Mr. Gandolfini’s estate plan commenced almost as soon as his Last Will and Testament became public.
 Commentators criticized the plan as ineffective and a tax “disaster.”
 This was in part because the plan resulted in millions of dollars in federal and potentially state estate tax being due.

-Estate and “death tax” planning must be undertaken in a way that also educates the client.
 In this way, the client understands the applicable laws, how those laws will impact their ultimate goals or how they may lower or increase the potential taxes occasioned at death.

 Mr. Gandolfini’s death and estate plan offers insight into potential planning pitfalls.
 It is important to remember that estate planning is not just for the rich and famous or those that work in dangerous professions, like racecar drivers.
 It is also essential for the rest of us.